danihidalgo001/node-express-api-tutorial/.learn/exercises/07-post-todo/README.md

 # `07` Post Todo

 In a normal API if we want to add new items to our database, we have to use the POST request.
-In this exercise we are going to add a POST request to our API that will receive a todo (object with the properties `label` and `done`), and we are going to add into the todos list.
+In this exercise, we are going to add a POST request to our API that will receive a todo (object with the properties `label` and `done`), and we are going to add into the todos list.

 Here is an example of a POST request: